allansson/saving-the-unsaveable/PITCHME.md

 Database backup restored.
 One week of customer data lost.
 Sync job is fixed
 The code is a nightmare
+This will become a scar in the organization

 +++
 ### Spring 2013 + 2 weeks